BikashKalita/Wave/README.md

-## 📒 A Simple Music Player built using ReactJS
+## 🎵 Music Player built using ReactJS

 ✔️ **Ease to Use**: Simple and easy to use.